Technical Management Board

 For enquires about the TMB please contact the Secretary at email@example.com.

-Also under the Living Lab discussions the key role played by those leading the technical work played in the success of the technical work.
+Under the Living Lab discussions the key role played by those leading the technical work played in the success of the technical work.
 Subsequently a Selection Criteria for People Leading the Technical Work have been developed.
-This covers the role of Chair, Convenor and Secretary.
+This covers the role of Chair, Convenor and Manager.

-The selection criteria for people leading the technical work can be found in the Annex SQ of the Consolidated ISO Supplement – Procedures specific to ISO.
+The selection criteria for people leading the technical work can be found in the Annex L of the Consolidated ISO Supplement – Procedures specific to ISO.